×

 What are the visa & residency requirements in Prague?

 "In order to visit Pragueublic, visitors must obtain a Schengen visa.
 The process of applying for a Schengen visa involves submitting an application form, providing a valid passport, two passport-sized photographs, proof of travel insurance, proof of accommodation, and proof of sufficient funds.
 In order to obtain residency in Prague, Czech Republic, applicants must submit an application form, provide a valid passport, two passport-sized photographs, proof of accommodation, proof of sufficient funds, and a criminal record check.
 Additionally, applicants must provide proof of employment or proof of enrollment in a school or university.
-Once the application is approved, applicants will receive a residence permit," said one expat living in Prague.
+Once the application is approved, applicants will receive a residence permit," mentioned an expat living in Prague.

 Why do people move to Prague?